Andrek01/AlexaCamProxy4P3/README.md

 The Local-Host Access is needed for the Testsocket.
 All connection-tries from other hosts will be refused at once.

 <strong>The Option "only_allow_own_IP" will only work in non routed networks.
-If you have a routed network it should not be neccessary to protect the AlexaCamProxy with this option cause you can handle it before.</strong>
+If you have a routed network it should not be neccessary to protect the AlexaCamProxy with this option cause you can handle it before.
+In this case set the condition only_allow_own_IP = false</strong>

 <a name="ChangeLog"/></a>
 ## Change-Log